1 day course – level 1+(2) – 4h – Price: 2100:-

 We take max 2 students per instructor to ensure that you get the most out of your course with Gusty!
 However, in case you’re the only student during one of our day courses then we shorten the time with 30 minutes per day.
 Below you can read more about:

 To make sure that you have a good experience from your course some wind in necessary.
 At least 4-5 m/s is needed for the trainer kite and 5-7 m/s is preferred for the moments in the water with a bigger tube kite.

 Weather forecasts are not always to be trusted and if it turns out that there is to little wind or if it suddenly starts to rain cats and dogs then it can be necessary to cancel a lesson which we of course will continue another day when the conditions are better.
 We at Gusty want you to be happy and to get value for your course why a cancelled lesson of course will be continued another day without extra charges.

 We are all different.
 Some learn to kitesurf very quickly while it takes a little longer for others, but everyone can learn!
-It is in my interest to make sure that you, at the end of a lesson, leave me with the knowledge that you got an extensive instruction in how-to-kite in a safe manner and I want to be sure that you will be able to kitesurf independently after a course at Gusty.
-Therefore, I devote more than happy some extra time if needed.
+It is in our interest to make sure that you, at the end of a lesson, leave me with the knowledge that you have gotten an extensive instruction in how-to-kite in a safe manner so that you’ll will be able to kitesurf independently after a course at Gusty.

 Weather and wind are two decisive factors when kitesurfing, followed by the area that should be “kite-friendly”.
 Along Swedens west and southern coastlines are some good spots and the classes are held mostly at Habo Ljung (Lomma), Lundåkra (south of Landskrona).
 Agreements can be arranged to that courses also can be held at for instance Falsterbo (the most southern part of Sweden) and locations near Båstad, Halmstad and Varberg (west coast).